-19.17 Reclassification - Competitors will be reclassified to a higher classification when they fire two scores in any higher classification to go from B class upward or three scores in any higher classification to go from A, AA or AAA upward.
-In Unlimited Freestyle (Full Size), five scores will be needed to move from AAA to Master.
-If the two or three higher scores are in different classifications, reclassification shall be to the lower of the one or two; the higher scores will also be used toward any subsequent reclassification.
-Previously carried forward high scores will be used to reclassify upward.
+19.17 Reclassification - Competitors will be reclassified to a higher classification when they fire two scores in any higher classification to go from B class upward or three scores in any higher classification to go from A, AA, or AAA upward.
+Scores fired in the previous 24 months will be used to reclassify upward.
+Classifications will not expire.
 Reclassification to a lower classification will occur only by petition to the NRA Silhouette Department, and only if a competitor has fired 12 consecutive scores in a lower classification.
-Such downward reclassification may take place only once every two years.
-No competitor may be reclassified downward more than one class at a time.
+Such downward reclassified downward more than one class at a time.
 Also, if a shooter, once reclassified downward (example: AAA to AA), fires a score which falls into the previous higher class (AAA), that shooter will return to the previous higher class (AAA) at the conclusion of that tournament.
-No competitor will be changed in classification during the course of a tournament, except under conditions listed in Rule 19.17.1.
+No competitor will be changed in classification during the course of a tournament, except under the conditions listed in Rule 19.17.1.